andrezzasouza/BookLand_Front-end/README.md

 Bookland is an online bookstore that sells physical books of many types.
 This project was developed by Andrezza Souza and Pedro Mafra.

-You can checkout the deployed app here: https://bookland-bookstore.vercel.app/
+You can check the deployed app here: https://bookland-bookstore.vercel.app/

 ## Technologies used in the project